 Mr Anthony Woodward visited Kainantu Gold Mine from 12th November to 13th November 2014.
 The project was on care and maintenance.
-In the course of the site visit, Mr Woodward examined the drill core processing and storage facilities.
-Discussions were held with Barrick's Exploration Manager and Mine Manager while on site.
+In the course of the site visit, Mr Woodward viewed mineralized vein systems in drill core, and examined the drill core processing and storage facilities (Figure 19).
+He also viewed photographs of mineralization in underground development headings and in drill core.